cxrpool/duuzu-search-tool/README.md

   Clicking on a result in this mode will change your bpm and key search to that of the selected song
 - For both modes, double clicking on a result will open a Google tab with the title of the song so you can easily view it.
 Sorry duckduckgo users

+- For future releases of the duuzu key/bpm database, just replace database.txt with the new version and rename it to database.txt

 Thanks to duuzu for letting me use his database.
 Go follow them! https://twitter.com/duuzu_